HHS Robotics Coaches

 Mrs. Dickison is the Media Specialist at Hagerty High School.
 She was part of the Inaugural opening staff in 2005 and has over 18 years of experience in education.
 She has presented at the state and national level conferences on topics of educational technology, online learning, media literacy, and teacher professional development.
 She is the original founder of Hagerty Robotics in 2010 and has been instrumental in our progress and success.
 Mrs. Dickison finds sponsors, fundraising opportunities, and outreach events for the club to participate in.
 She dedicates hours to looking at forums and finding the answers to the questions the teams may have.
 In addition to her role as a coach, she is the school’s Robotics program administrator where she prepares reports for the district.
 She also helps with the Robotics Initiative for Seminole County Public Schools.
 She loves all things robotics, the students, and encourages the club to reach for world championships.
 She is the glue that keeps us all together!

 Mr. Ibarguen teaches Robotics and Advanced Placement Computer Science classes at Hagerty.
-This is his second year as an educator.
 He left his job as a software engineer at the Symantec Corporation to make a difference by teaching programming to high school students.
-He is a coach for the Robotics Club and sponsors the Programming Club.
+After three years of teaching, he retired from Hagerty.
+Currently he is a coach for the Robotics Club.
 He helps students when they hit a wall with programming and guides students to find solutions on their own.
 His calm demeanor helps us all focus and stay on task.
 He makes sure we have check lists for each event so that we don’t forget anything for an event!
 In addition to coaching, he helps with driving team members to events.
 We are so happy to have Mr. Ibarguen as a coach as we can rely on his field of expertise from the business side!

 Mrs. Agramonte-Harper teaches Spanish classes at Hagerty.
 This is her second year at Hagerty, and prior to her current job she worked at Seminole Virtual School.
 This is her 28th year as an educator.
 She has also worked for a technology company as a customer service representative; testing software and teaching the data management system.
 She has supported Robotics at the elementary level as a judge in the past.
 She now serves as the Director of Communications for Hagerty Robotics and supports the members by helping to update the website, write letters to sponsors, and contributing wherever else she is needed.
 In addition, she helps with driving team members to events as well as being there to support our hard-working teams!